 Are you a green tea lover?
-I am and I really enjoy drinking my green tea cup in the morning and at the afternoon for relaxation and better concertation.
-Green tea is a very healthy beverage in general but is green tea good for constipation?
+I am and I really enjoy drinking my green tea cup in the morning and in the afternoon for relaxation and better concertation.
+It is a very healthy beverage in general but is green tea good for constipation?

-Herbal tea doesn’t have a negative effect on digestion, but real teas contain caffeine and therefore you should avoid them, if you have constipation.
+Herbal tea doesn’t have a negative effect on digestion, but real teas contain caffeine, therefore you should avoid them if you are constipated.

 It is true that drinking green tea in small amounts affect the functioning of the gastrointestinal tract, but the exaggeration with real teas can cause dehydration due to caffeine, thus worsening the problem.

 Green tea also contains tannins.
-Tannins are a vegetable polyphenolic compound that is naturally present in the broad plant kingdom.
+They are a vegetable polyphenolic compound that is naturally present in the broad plant kingdom.
 These compounds are known for shrinking the tissue.
-Therefore too much of green tea or other real teas aren’t good for your constipation issue.
-On the other hand green tea is recommendable when having diarrhea.
+Therefore too much green tea or other real teas aren’t good for your constipation issue.
+On the other hand, it is recommendable when having diarrhea.

 What is Green Tea and Its Benefits?

-Green tea is a great source of antioxidants and alkaloids, but also contains vitamins A, D, E, C, B, B5, H and K. It also contains manganese minerals, magnesium, zinc, chromium and selenium, carotenoids, tocopherols, fluoride and some other phytochemical compounds.
+This type of tea is a great source of antioxidants and alkaloids and contains vitamins A, D, E, C, B, B5, H, and K. It also contains manganese minerals, magnesium, zinc, chromium and selenium, carotenoids, tocopherols, fluoride, and some other phytochemical compounds.

-It has large amounts of polyphenols, especially catechin, known as epigallocatechin-3-galate (EGCG).
-Polyphenols are a group of chemical compounds known as flavonoids, lignans and tannins, and are probably the most important ingredients in your green tea cup.
+It has large amounts of polyphenols, especially catechin, known as epigallocatechin-3-gallate (EGCG).
+Polyphenols are a group of chemical compounds known as flavonoids, lignans, and tannins, and are probably the most important ingredients in your green teacup.

 EGCG is an extremely powerful antioxidant, which is very effective in destroying free radicals that cause negative changes in the cells (mutations) that can cause cancer.
 Its antioxidant power is 25 to 100 times greater than the antioxidant power of vitamins C and E. You can find 20-35 mg of this strongest antioxidant in one cup of green tea.

 However, if the same leaves are re-used for the second time, the amount of caffeine drops to 12 mg and then to 4 mg for the third five-minute irrigation.
-People can therefore drink more than one liter of green tea daily if they use green tea leaves several times before throwing them away.
+People can, therefore, drink more than one liter of green tea daily if they use the leaves several times before throwing them away.
 You can try this method and gain many benefits for health without any additional caffeine intake.

 It relaxes the smooth muscles of the bronchial tubes.
 However, they stopped using it as they found a number of side effects, such as high blood pressure.
 It was also used as a diuretic many years ago (somewhere until 1902).

 Caffeine effect of green tea shows later than with coffee.
-This effect is weaker in green tea, but it lasts for a long time.
-Gradual release in the gastro-intestinal tract occurs because caffeine in the green tea leaves is tied to tannins.
+This effect is weaker in the tea, but it lasts for a long time.
+Gradual release in the gastro-intestinal tract occurs because the caffeine in the tea leaves is tied to tannins.

 Which Tea to drink during Constipation?

 Is green tea good for constipation?
-Well it isn’t recommendable to drink too much of green tea or other real teas while having constipation as they contain caffeine and tannins.
-Tannins shrink the tissue and caffeine dehydrates so drinking green tea isn’t recommendable in this health condition.
+I don’t recommend drinking too much of the tea or other real teas in this condition as they contain caffeine and tannins.
+Tannins shrink the tissue and caffeine dehydrate so drinking green tea isn’t recommendable in this health condition.

 Which teas can you drink then?
-Drink herbal teas throughout entire day to moisten your intestines and help digestion to start function normal again.
+Drink herbal teas throughout the entire day to moisten your intestines and help digestion to start function normally again.
 Drink rosehip, mint, linden, hibiscus and other herbal teas that you enjoy.
 If you have severe constipation, try senna tea.
-Senna is a medicinal plant which is used for constipation treatment.
+Senna is a medicinal plant that is used for its treatment.

-Don’t forget that a healthy digestion is crucial for general health.
+Don’t forget that healthy digestion is crucial for general health.
 Many diseases come from irregular digestion and accumulation of toxins.
-If you have constipation often and you can’t fix it by drinking herbal teas and eating healthy and fiber food, it is better to visit your doctor and talk about the cause and treatment of the problem which occurs in more and more people around the globe.
+If you have constipation often and you can’t fix it with herbal teas and eating healthy fiber food, it is better to visit your doctor and talk about the cause and treatment of the problem which occurs in more and more people around the globe.